-Our Common Stock and Public Warrants are currently listed on Nasdaq.
+Our Common Stock and the public warrants that were issued in connection with Artius' initial public offering (the "Public Warrants") are currently listed on Nasdaq.
 If Nasdaq delists our securities from trading on its exchange for failure to meet the listing standards, we and our stockholders could face significant material adverse consequences including:

-- a limited availability of market quotations for our securities; - reduced liquidity for our securities; - a determination that our Common Stock is a "penny stock" which will require brokers trading in our Common Stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities; or - a decreased ability to issue additional securities or obtain additional financing in the future.
+- a limited availability of market quotations for our securities; - · reduced liquidity for our securities; - a determination that our Common Stock is a "penny stock" which will require brokers trading in our Common Stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities; or - a decreased ability to issue additional securities or obtain additional financing in the future.